Public Info Management Theories & Concepts

 -

-Complete the MPIO application form within the space provided with this document.
-This is the only acceptable document to complete when applying to the MPIO program.
+Complete the EPIO application form within the space provided with this document.
+This is the only acceptable document to complete when applying to the EPIO program.
 Incomplete packages and additional attachments will not be considered.

 - Candidate Information